PROGRESSLM: Towards Progress Reasoning in Vision-Language Models: Abstract

 \section{Abstract}

-Estimating task progress requires reasoning over long-horizon dynamics rather than recognizing static visual content.
-While modern Vision-Language Models (VLMs) excel at describing what is visible, it remains unclear whether they can infer \emph{how far a task has progressed} from partial observations.
-To this end, we introduce \textsc{Progress-Bench}, a benchmark for systematically evaluating progress reasoning in VLMs.
-Beyond benchmarking, we further explore a human-inspired two-stage progress reasoning paradigm through both training-free prompting and training-based approach based on curated dataset \textsc{ProgressLM-45K}.
-Experiments on 14 VLMs show that most models are not yet ready for task progress estimation, exhibiting sensitivity to demonstration modality and viewpoint changes, as well as poor handling of unanswerable cases.
-While training-free prompting that enforces structured progress reasoning yields limited and model-dependent gains, the training-based \textsc{ProgressLM-3B} achieves consistent improvements even at a small model scale, despite being trained on a task set fully disjoint from the evaluation tasks.
-Further analyses reveal characteristic error patterns and clarify when and why progress reasoning succeeds or fails.
+Estimating task progress requires long-horizon and dynamic reasoning, going beyond static visual perception.
+Although Vision-Language Models (VLMs) excel at describing what is visible in a single observation, it remains unclear whether they can infer \emph{how far a task has progressed} from partial information.
+To study this question, we introduce \textbf{\textsc{Progress-Bench}}, a benchmark with over 3K instances for evaluating progress reasoning from a single observation.
+We further examine a human-inspired two-stage paradigm that combines episodic retrieval with mental simulation.
+We instantiate this paradigm through both training-free prompting and a training-based approach using the automatically curated \textsc{ProgressLM-45K} dataset.
+Experiments on 14 VLMs show that most models struggle with reliable progress estimation, and that training-free reasoning provides only limited and model-dependent benefits.
+In contrast, the training-based \textsc{ProgressLM-3B} achieves consistent improvements in accuracy, robustness to viewpoint variation, and handling of unanswerable cases, despite its small scale.
+Additional analyses reveal common failure patterns in existing VLMs and clarify when and why progress reasoning succeeds or fails.